 - Slide on to serving plate and allow to cool for a few minutes before serving.

-While it certainly takes longer than just making mashed potatoes, it was a huge hit with the family and they already want it again.
-Next time I make this recipe though, I think I’m going to make smaller cakes.
-Not only would it photograph better, the kids will like being able to pick them up with their hands.
+While it certainly takes a little longer than just making plain old mashed potatoes, the Mashed Potato Cake was a huge hit with the family.
+Next time I make this recipe though, I think I’m going to make several smaller cakes.
+Not only would it photograph a whole lot better, the kids will like being able to pick them up with their hands.